BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 unfortunately, will need to give up.
 Even if we are not entirely happy with some model it may be the best model we can achieve given the available resources.
-A more detailed version of the Bayesian workflow can be see in a paper aptly titled Bayesian Workflow by Gelman et al {cite:p}`Gelman2020` and the article Towards a Principled Bayesian Workflow by Betancourt {cite:p}`betancourt_2020_worfklow`.
+A more detailed version of the Bayesian workflow can be seen in a paper aptly titled Bayesian Workflow by Gelman et al {cite:p}`Gelman2020` and the article Towards a Principled Bayesian Workflow by Betancourt {cite:p}`betancourt_2020_worfklow`.
 ```